awsdocs/aws-cdk-guide/doc_source/work-with-cdk-python.md

 If you encounter a permission error, run the above commands with the `--user` flag so that the modules are installed in your user directory, or use `sudo` to obtain the permissions to install the modules system\-wide\.

 **Note**
 It is common for Linux distros to use the executable name `python3` for Python 3\.x, and have `python` refer to a Python 2\.x installation\.
-You can adjust the command used to run your application by editing `cdk.json` in the project's main directory\.
+Some distros have an optional package you can install that makes the `python` command refer to Python 3\.
+Failing that, you can adjust the command used to run your application by editing `cdk.json` in the project's main directory\.

 ## Creating a project<a name="python-newproject"></a>